SECURITIES AND EXCHANGE COMMISSION

 ITEM 1.
 BUSINESS

 Strategic Environmental & Energy Resources, Inc. (“the Company” or “SEER”) was originally organized under the laws of the State of Nevada on February 13, 2002 for the purpose of acquiring one or more businesses, under the name of Satellite Organizing Solutions, Inc (“SOZG”).
 In January 2008, SOZG changed its name to Strategic Environmental & Energy Resources, Inc., reduced its number of outstanding shares through a reverse stock split and consummated the acquisition of both, REGS, LLC and Tactical Cleaning Company, LLC.
-SEER is dedicated to assembling complementary service and environmental, clean-technology businesses that provide safe, innovative, cost effective, and profitable solutions in the oil & gas, environmental, waste management and renewable energy industries.
-SEER currently operates five companies with four offices in the western and mid-western U.S. Through these operating companies, SEER provides products and services throughout the U.S. and has licensed technologies with many customer installations throughout the U.S. Each of the five operating companies is discussed in more detail below.
+SEER is dedicated to assembling complementary service and environmental, clean-technology businesses that provide safe, innovative, cost effective, and profitable solutions in the environmental, waste management and renewable energy industries.
+SEER currently operates five companies with its executive offices in Broomfield, CO.
+Through these operating companies, SEER provides patented and innovative environmental technology solutions and related services throughout the U.S. and has its technologies placed as customer installations throughout the U.S. Each of the five operating companies is discussed in more detail below.
 The Company also has non-controlling interests in joint ventures, some of which have no or minimal operations.

-The Company’s domestic strategy is to grow internally through SEER’s subsidiaries that have well established revenue streams and, simultaneously, establish long-term alliances with and/or acquire complementary domestic businesses in rapidly growing markets for renewable energy, waste and water treatment and oil & gas services.
-The focus of the SEER family of companies, however is to increase margins by securing or developing proprietary patented and patent-pending technologies and then leveraging its 20 plus-year service experience to place these innovations and solutions into the growing markets of emission capture and control, renewable “green gas” capture and sale, compressed natural gas (“CNG”) fuel generation, as well as general solid waste and medical/pharmaceutical waste destruction.
-Many of SEER’s current operating companies share customer bases and each provides truly synergistic services, technologies and products as well as annuity type revenue streams.
+The Company’s domestic strategy is to grow internally through SEER’s subsidiaries that have well established revenue streams and, simultaneously, establish long-term alliances with and/or acquire complementary domestic businesses in rapidly growing markets for renewable energy and waste and water treatment.
+The focus of the SEER family of companies, however, is to increase margins by securing or developing proprietary patented and patent-pending technologies and then leveraging its 20 plus-year service experience to place these innovations and solutions into the growing markets of emission capture and control, renewable “green gas” capture and sale (“RNG”), compressed natural gas (“CNG”) fuel generation, as well as general solid waste and medical/pharmaceutical waste destruction.
+Many of SEER’s current operating companies share customer bases and each provides truly synergistic services, technologies, and products as well as annuity type revenue streams.
+As an “ESG” company, SEER’s focus is to continue to develop its business in the growing RNG market, concentrate on rolling out is superior and cleaner alternative to incinerating medical waste and pharmaceuticals, and take advantage of the growing global organic fertilizer market.

-The company now owns and manages four operating entities and one entity that has no significant operations to date.
+The Company now owns and manages five operating entities and one entity that has no significant operations to date.

 MV, LLC (d/b/a MV Technologies), (“MV”): (operating since 2003) MV designs and sells patented and/or proprietary, dry scrubber solutions for management of Hydrogen Sulfide (H2S) in biogas, landfill gas, and petroleum processing operations.
 These system solutions are marketed under the product names H2SPlus™ and OdorFilter™.
 The markets for these products include land fill operations, agricultural and food product processors, wastewater treatment facilities, and petroleum product refiners.
 MV also develops and designs proprietary technologies and systems used to condition biogas for use as renewable natural gas (“RNG”), for a number of applications, such as transportation fuel and natural gas pipeline injection.